lextoumbourou/notes/books/the-art-of-game-design-a-book-of-lenses-2nd-edition.md

  * Key takeaway:
  	* Understanding the key demographics and their interests is important, but equally import is thinking about the types of things that give your players pleasure.

-## Ten: The Experience Is in the Player's Mind
+## Chapter 10: The Experience Is in the Player's Mind

 * The are 4 main mental abilities that are used when playing games: modelling, focus, imagination and empathy.
 * Modelling